This post contains affiliate links. Please know I only share products I USE and LOVE myself. Thank you for your support.

 Now go on and make lots of these for your kiddos, or as gifts or items you can sell in your crafty shop!

-– For the element wording, I used a super quirky font named “Rainwater” from the FontBundles Plus Membership.
+For the element wording, I used a super quirky font named “Rainwater” from the FontBundles Plus Membership.
 This is a really beautiful font that comes with SO many extras!
-If you’re not yet part of Plus, you can get a free trial and download this font for FREE!
+If you are not yet a member, but would like to access this font, you can get a free trial and download this font for FREE!

-– If you’re not having any luck finding the elves at your local Dollar Tree, don’t worry because you can order them online now!
+Not having any luck finding the elves at your local Dollar Tree?
+Don’t worry because you can order them online now!
 I love that they have this option available now, because my stores tend to sell out fast and I’m always needing more of those little elves.

 You can use these designs for personal and commercial use.
 If you’d like to share them with your friends (I’d LOVE THIS!), I do ask that you just link them to this post and help support my website.
 Also, please don’t upload them to a print on demand (POD) website, or send them for mass production.